The Unit of Sound

-The sound intensity is the sound of power per unit area that is the SI unit is watt per square metre W/m2.
+The sound intensity is the sound of power per unit area, that is the SI unit is watt per square meter W/m2.

 The pressure of the sound is the difference between the pressure caused by a sound wave and the ambient pressure of the medium it is passing through.
 The SI unit of the pressure of the sound is known as Pascal denoted by Pa.

-The term decibel denoted by dB is a relative unit of measurement widely used in acoustics.
+The term decibel denoted by dB is a relative unit of measure widely used in acoustics.

 dB, or the decibel - is the noise of sound that is the measurement which is known as decibels denoted as dB.
 The ratio of the pressure of the sound to the reference pressure to something.